open-cluster-management-io/policy-collection/README.md

 A collection of policy examples for Open Cluster Management.

-**NOTE:** _The `master` branch is deprecated in favor of `main` as the primary branch, and is expected to be removed after May 31, 2021.
-Be sure to update any configurations or subscriptions accordingly._

 ## Repository structure

 This repository hosts policies for Open Cluster Management.
 You can find policies from the following folders: